jason-c-daniels/jason-c-daniels.net/general/_posts/2022-12-18-twitter-implosion.md

 problems.
 He cares so much so that he bans those who say it.
 (Those with large followings, for now.)

 Since his behavior bodes poorly for him, directly, it's very odd that he seems not to care.
 But that seems to be the case, given his behavior.

 ### End Notes
 1. Mere minutes before I "clicked the publish button" Musk's team had removed the policy.
 This further underscores the volatility and chaos in his stay as owner.
 I chose not to re-edit the post until morning as it was my bedtime.
-On waking I decided an end not was more appropriate than removing the items.
+On waking I decided an end note was more appropriate than removing effected the items.
 2. A replacement is all but inevitable.
 However, the odds are it won't be a drop-in, feature for feature replacement.
 Rebuilding the professional, community, and personal networks will take time.
-3. The matter of legality he's thinking of is strictly within the USA.
+3. The matter of legality he appears to be thinking of is strictly within the USA.
 This is the incorrect focus.
-Twitter is a company, that by its very nature does business internationally.
+Twitter is a company, that by its very nature, does business internationally.
    The EU has laws that prohibit blocking competing social media.
-And since he's also crashing Tesla stocks (which he leveraged to buy Twitter) he's likely running afoul of US laws too.
+And since he's also crashing Tesla stocks, which he leveraged to buy Twitter, he's likely running afoul of US laws too.

 ### Change Log
 - **2022-12-18 21:45 (US Central)** - Initially posted.